-Periodic reviews of the Plan should take place on a continuing basis which may determine a need for updates or amendments.
+Periodic reviews of the Plan should take place on a continuing basis, at a minimum of once a year or more frequently, as necessary.
+These reviews may determine a need for updates or amendments.
 Reviews should consider relevance and community standards related to the goals and objectives, completion of these, and / or any need for additional goals and objectives.
-Evaluations of the Plan are recommended to take place at least every five (5) years and an update at least every ten (10) years.
+Evaluations of the Plan are recommended to take place at least every five (5) years and an update is required at least every ten (10) years.
 Any changes to the Plan will be made in accordance with State law following the original adoption procedure and shall be consistent with the existing Plan.

-[Copies of the formal resolutions related to the plan to be included.]
+[notes: Copies of the formal resolutions related to the plan to be included.]